anuragkanwar/expense-tracker/LLD.md

 - Advanced transaction indexing strategies
 - Distributed transaction management
 - Real-time balance synchronization
-- Ledger reconciliation service for allocation entries
+- Ledger reconciliation service for allocation entries (verification focus)
 - Enhanced API documentation & discoverability

 ---

 _This LLD serves as the architectural foundation for Pocket Pixie.
 For implementation details, refer to the codebase, service layer logic, and repository contracts.
-The document reflects the state after introduction of the expense share & FIFO settlement allocation flow (2025-09-14)._
+The document reflects the state after introduction of the expense share & FIFO settlement allocation flow with ledger parity (2025-09-14)._